 Yet, men — like women — can turn to food for comfort, seek to control their weight as a way to control their world, and need to deal with the emotional and physical consequences of eating disorders.
 Yet, men who recognize that they eat too much don’t often recognize the connection between emotional distress and eating.

-The authors of the website boyanorexia.com and the book, "Boys Get Anorexia Too," explain: "There are an increasing number of males affected by both anorexia and bulimia.
+The authors of boyanorexia.com and the book, "Boys Get Anorexia Too," explain: "There are an increasing number of males affected by both anorexia and bulimia.
 Often there is a link between male eating disorders and athletic prowess, and the quest for physical perfection can result in damaging behaviors associated with diet, supplements and exercise."

 While there is no one reason for male or female eating disorders, I think that we don't always realize the pressures some men or even young boys face that could make them susceptible.
 One young man died while doing his nightly 1,000 sit-ups.
 He weighed 78 pounds and had been anorexic for eight years.
 His journey started not with a desire to be skinny, but rather a desire to be muscular and strong.